-DeJoy maintains financial ties to former company as Postal Service awards it a $120 million contract
+DeJoy maintains financial ties to former company as USPS awards it new $120 million contract

 The Postal Service struck the deal with XPO in April, but did not publicly discuss the agreement until late June.
 The agency will contract out work in four more facilities in San Francisco, Los Angeles, western Massachusetts and New Jersey in the coming months.

 In each case, according to a presentation agency executives made in June before a postal stakeholder group, the Postal Service will relocate operations to buildings that can accommodate more package-sorting machines.

 Close to a dozen employees in each facility will move to the new buildings to manage the work of XPO contract workers, union officials involved in the moves said.

+The plans have sparked renewed fears of privatization, long a boogeyman in mailing policy debates.
+The Trump administration in 2018 recommended transitioning the Postal Service “from a government agency into a privately held corporation.”

 – – –